prey/prey-node-client/README.md

 ## Authors

-By Tomás Pollak, with the help of contributors.
+By Tomás Pollak, with the help of the following contributors:

+ - Carlos Yaconi
+ - Javier Acuña
+ - Mauricio Schneider
+ - Rodrigo Aliste

 ## Credits